DEVANSHU-KALI/machine_learning_codes/linear_regression/simple_linear_regression.md

 I hope you came here after reading about the linear regression.
-- here this simple linear regression only models relationship between 1 dependent variable and 1 independent variable.
+- here this simple linear regression only models **relationship between 1 dependent variable and 1 independent variable**.
 - other than that all the things are same, from calculating the gradients and updating them and plotting the graph.
 - you need to install the numpy and matplotlib library.
 - then copy the code to any of your ide or python interpreter and run it, you'll see the final parameters and a graph.